-- 1. (i) Right to information
+- 1.(I) (d) Right to Information

-- (ii) Insecure and helpless, judiciary.
+- 1.(ii)(c) Judiciary

-- (iii) To obtain information and data on any subject, in case of doubt / doubt.
+- 1.(iii) (c) Obtaining information on any subject, in case of doubt

+- 1.(iv)(a) unsafes

 - 1. Duties are obligations.
-Duties we perform towards others, which leads to the development of society. - Duties:- (i) keeping body, mind clean (ii) education, (iii) service to parents, (iv) devotion to the nation, (v) security of the country, (vi) national flag and dignity of the national anthem. - 2. (i) Natural Life, Freedom - (ii) Ethical Service to paranets, Education of children - (iii) Legal Fundamental, Social, Economic, Political

-- 3. Deeply connected, who sides of the same coin, rights cannot apply without duty. - 4. (i) Not all claims are rights but all rights are claims. - (ii) Rights are claims that are recognized by the state, all claims are recognized by the state. - (iii) Claims Not guaranteed by the constitution of the state.
+Duties we perform towards others, which leads to the development of society. - Duties:- (i) keeping body, mind clean (ii) education, (iii) service to parents, (iv) devotion to the nation, (v) security of the country, (vi) national flag and dignity of the national anthem. - 2. (i) Natural Life, Freedom - (ii) Ethical Service to paranets, Education of children - (iii) Legal Fundamental, Social, Economic, Political - 3.
+Deeply connected, who sides of the same coin, rights cannot apply without duty. - 4. (i) Not all claims are rights but all rights are claims. - (ii) Rights are claims that are recognized by the state, all claims are recognized by the state. - (iii) Claims-Not guaranteed by the constitution of the state.